 Is OpenVPN secure?

-In Transylvania, we eat a lot of garlic to keep vampires away, and we use the VPN to easily change our IP address, bypass internet restrictions, and encrypt our traffic.
+In Transylvania, we eat a lot of garlic to keep vampires away, and we use the VPN to easily hide our IP address, bypass internet restrictions, and encrypt our traffic.

 Is OpenVPN strong enough to keep the online dangers away?
 Well, let’s find out!